Australia is home to over 2,500 towns from bustling Byron Bay to the serene Launceston, each town has its own unique personality and flair.

 10. Farina, South Australia

 Situated on the edge of the desert, Farina, formerly The Gums or Government Gums was settled in 1878 by group of farmers who thought the area would be good for growing wheat and barley.

 Growing to a population of over 600 in the 1800s Farina has two hotels, five blacksmiths, a school and a brothel.

 However, with little to no rain the crops failed and although there were silver and copper mines in the area the town didn’t survive.
 The 2006 census reported a population of 55.

 9. Joadja, New South Wales

-Several ghosts are believed to reside in Joadja, one of which is said to be one of the ancient tram workers.
-The tram worker was crushed to death on the job one day but it is believed he watches over the valley to keep his friends and family safe.
+The town has gained a reputation for being haunted over the years, with several ghosts rumoured to reside in Joadja, one of which is said to be one of the ancient tram workers.
+The story goes that the tram worker was crushed to death on the job one day, and it’s believed he watches over the valley to keep his friends and family safe.

 Today, little is left of Joadja aside from the ruins of the school, mines, the cemetery and a few houses.
-If you’re game the Joadja Creek Heritage Tours will take you exploring through this heritage listed site.
+If you’re keen to know more, the Joadja Creek Heritage Tours will take you exploring through this heritage-listed site.

 8. Pillinger, Tasmania